kentsommer/pytorch-value-iteration-networks/README.md

 ```
 pip install -U -r requirements.txt
 ```
-Note that PyTorch cannot be installed directly from PyPI; refer to http://pytorch.org/ for custom installation instructions specify to your needs.
+Note that PyTorch cannot be installed directly from PyPI; refer to http://pytorch.org/ for custom installation instructions specific to your needs.
 ## How to train
 #### 8x8 gridworld
 ```bash